-† Historical note: Assembly Members elected at General Elections prior to 1974 took office in January of the year following their election.
-Due to a constitutional amendment establishing two-year legislative sessions, those elected in 1974 and subsequently took office in December of the year of their election.
+Historical note: Assembly Members elected at General Elections prior to 1974 took office in January of the year following their election.
+Due to a constitutional amendment establishing two-year legislative sessions, those elected in 1974 and subsequently take the oath of office the first Monday in December immediately following the date of the General Election.